samsquire/mazzle/docs/index.md

 ## Features

  * **Simple GUI** You can use the GUI to trigger builds of entire environments or individual builds.
-Clicking View on an environment means you will only see components from that environment.
+Clicking Switch to Environment on an environment means you will only see components from that environment.
 You can see colourized console logs for component runs too.
  * **Fast builds** devops-pipeline only runs parts of your pipeline that need to run by detecting if they have been changed since the last run.
  * **Parallelisation** devops-pipeline knows what part of your infrastructure can run simultaneously, in parallel.
 * **Scale out with SSH workers** Builds can be run on worker nodes to run builds on cloud machines